cloud-ark/kubeplus/README.rst

 KubePlus belongs to the class of tools that enable `declarative application management`_ in Kubernetes.
 As compared to other tools and systems, distinguishing features of KubePlus are - no new CLI, focus on Custom Resource stacks, and seamless integration of static and runtime information in realizing such stacks.
+In designing KubePlus our main philosophy has been to not introduce any new CLI for enabling discovery, binding, and orchestration functions.
+With KubePlus, application developers use Kubernetes's native CLI 'kubectl' for these functions.
+It should be possible though to use 'helm' and/or 'kustomize' with Custom Resource YAMLs defined using KubePlus binding functions.

 .. _declarative application management: https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/declarative-application-management.md